+The vendor has worked extensively on systems adaptability in the customer infrastructure.
+Datavault Builder is based on Docker containers and can be deployed on platforms of the customer’s choosing.
 The tool itself consists of a server and a web-based interface for the creation of data models.
 Instead of using its own metadata repository, 2150 decided to integrate the generated logic directly into the target database.
+Those include Postgres, Microsoft SQL Server and Azure Synapse, Oracle Database, Exasol and Snowflake.
 That means that Datavault Builder only acts as a modeling environment – code is executed in the target.

 User & Use Cases